Aaronvern/BlogoSphere/README.md

 - **Redux**: State management library for managing application state.
 - **Appwrite**: Backend as a Service (BaaS) platform for user authentication, database management, and file storage.

-## Development Status

-Blogosphere is still under development.
-Some features may be incomplete or in progress.
-Contributions and feedback are appreciated as i work towards a stable release.